Low-E Glass vs Solar Control Glass:

 2. Heat Reflection:

-Low-E Glass: Low-E windows reflect infrared heat back into the room enhancing shielding and minimizing heating costs in winter season.
+Low-E Glass: Soft Coat Low-E windows reflect heat back into the room, improving insulation and reducing heating costs during winter.

-Solar Control Low-E Glass: Solar low-E windows reflect both infrared and a part of solar radiations thus facilitating improved protection against heat gain in intense climate or in buildings with more windows.
+Solar Control Low-E Glass: Glass with solar coating on windows reflect both infrared and a part of solar radiations thus facilitating improved protection against heat gain in intense climate or in buildings with more windows.

 3. UV Protection:

-Solar Control Low-E Glass: In addition to heat gain, it provides a barrier against UV radiations providing a safe and sound indoor environment maintaining aesthetics.
+Solar Control Low-E Glass: In addition to minimizing heat gain, Solar Control Low-E glass acts as a barrier against UV radiation, ensuring a safer indoor environment while preserving aesthetics.

 4. Visible Light Transmission:

-Low-E Glass: It permits most of the visible light to enter the interior maintaining indoor comfort and aesthetics, in addition, to enhancing productivity.
+Low-E Glass: Allows most visible light to pass through, maintaining indoor brightness and comfort while also enhancing productivity.

-Solar Control Low-E Glass: Although it permits visible light to get into the interiors, it has slightly lower visible light transmission in comparison to regular low-e windows as it depends on the different coatings applied.
+Solar Control Glass: Although it permits visible light to enter, its transmission is slightly lower compared to standard Low-E glass, depending on the specific coatings applied.

 Disadvantages: